MobMonRob/DSL4GeometricAlgebra/README.md

 ```

-## Expressions
-- Numeric literals like "0.5" and scalar constants like "π" are in OPNS representation.

 ## Function definitions
 #### Rules
 - There needs to be at least one function defined with the name `main`.
 Invokations of the program will call this one first.